Cardamom

 Did You Know?

-- 1.Cardamom is the world's third most expensive spice by weight, after saffron and vanilla, due to labor-intensive hand-harvesting and processing methods that involve drying in traditional smokehouses.
+- 1.Cardamom is the third most expensive spice in the world by weight, behind only saffron and vanilla, making it a true luxury ingredient in many kitchens

 Classic Combinations